TexteaInc/.github/profile/README.md

 ## Who we are

-We bring the power of data analytics to the hands of everyone.
+We put the power of data analytics into the hands of everyone.
 We believe that data analytics should not be a priledge to data scientists, machine learning engineers, or those who can code.

 ## Open Source